dotnet-foundation/wg-membership/meetings/2021-06-01-meeting-minutes.md

 - Promote current member contributions from the community.
 - Encourage more corporate member contributions to the Foundation to offset Microsoft’s contributions.
 - Promote ways members can get involved in the community that can be rewarded.
 - Teach members how to find a “good” issue or PR.
+- Look into creating a "standard" way for projects to highlight "external" contributors in the last month. dot.net/thanks but for those thanks you's now listed under powertoys/microsoft terminal releases.

 ## New actions: